Insight Counseling Center

 Service Delivery

-• Provide telehealth services ethically, legally, and professionally, sharing responsibility with ICC for each client’s welfare and rights.
+• Provide telehealth services ethically, legally, and professionally.

-• Conduct sessions exclusively from ICC-approved locations using TherapyNotes for EHR and telehealth services.
+• Conduct sessions exclusively from ICC-approved locations using TherapyNotes for EHR and either TherapyNotes or Zoom for telehealth sessions.

 Documentation

-• Maintain accurate, confidential session records in TherapyNotes within 48 hours of completion, per professional and legal standards.
+• Maintain accurate, confidential session records in TherapyNotes within 72 hours of completion.

-• Prepare a treatment plan for each client before their second session, updating it as needed or directed by ICC.
+• Prepare a treatment plan for each client before their second session, updating it as needed.

-• Submit drafts of client correspondence (e.g., forms, letters) for ICC review before distribution.
+• Submit drafts of client correspondence for ICC review before distribution.

 • Promptly report subpoenas, records requests, or legal correspondence to ICC.